Nathan-dot/CS246-A5-Chess/README.md

 # CS246-A5-Chess
-This is my CS246 Final Project, which involved developing a chess application with heavy emphasis on Object-Oriented Programming concepts and design/software architectural patterns.
+This is my CS246 Final Project, which involved developing a chess application with heavy emphasis on <b>Object-Oriented Programming</b> concepts and design/software architectural patterns.
 I received a 96% overall.

 ## Summary